The Low Weald Sussex is an area of beautiful and unspoilt countryside on Henfield’s north-eastern border.

 Mayfield Market Town’s unsustainable proposal for a new town comprising between 7,000 and 10,000 houses will affect the local environment for thousands of acres beyond its footprint, damaging vital local habitats.
 A number of these habitats would qualify as Habitats of Principal Importance in England under Section 41 of the NERC Act (2006): ancient woodland; lowland mixed deciduous woodland; hedgerows; ponds; wet woodland (fragments) and coastal and floodplain grazing marsh.

 Other important habitats include the rivers, streams and ditches.
 The River Adur bounds the north of the area with one tributary to the south of Sakeham Farm and the other, Chess Stream, through Morely Farm.
-They are very different in nature providing three very distinct habitats.
+They are very different in nature providing three distinct habitats.

 Please see our gallery of photos of this beautiful part of the Sussex countryside to get an idea of just how much is at risk.